mbiggiero/STREQ/README.md

-# STREQ
+# STREQ - STRuctural EQuivalence
-A GUI for calculating structural equivalencies of matrices (Euclidean Distance, Jaccard Matching, Simple Matching).
+A program for calculating the following forms of structural equivalence of matrice: Euclidean Distance, Jaccard Matching, Simple Matching.
+These forms of structural equivalence can be calculated for binary and weighted networks, and within a single matrix or between two matrices.

 ![screenshot](https://github.com/mbiggiero/STREQ/blob/main/screenshot.png?raw=true)

 Input:
 Excel file with a single sheet automatically calculates intra-matrix distances/matchings, 2 sheets for inter-matrices distance/matching.
 Errors thrown when the matrix isn't square or when matrices in the 2 sheets have different labels.
-Values on diagonal are ignored.
+Note: values on diagonal are ignored.

 Output: